exakat/exakat/docs/Rules.rst

 ##############

 Too many methods called 'find*' in this class.
+It is may be time to consider the `Specification pattern <https://en.wikipedia.org/wiki/Specification_pattern>`_.

 .. code-block:: php